dday9/Bootstrap-Confirmation-Modal/README.md

 # Bootstrap Confirmation Modal

-A simple jQuery solution for displaying and handling Bootstrap confirmation modals on the fly.
+A simple solution for displaying and handling Bootstrap confirmation modals on the fly.

+## Bootstrap V4 and V5
+Bootstrap made major changes in version 5, namely that Bootstrap 5 is designed to be used without jQuery.
+To accommodate this change, the confirmation modal is split up between two separate directories, [v4](./src/v4) which uses jQuery and another for [v5](./src/v4) which uses vanilla Javascript.

 ## Demo
 Demo Files: [./demo](./demo)